Almost every single time that a customer comes to me with problems training their cat, the #1 reason they give me is:

 There are a bunch of mistakes people make when training a cat, free feeding being one of them.
 I put together a video helping you train your cat up to 3X times faster:

 I feed my cat Mia 3-4 times a day, every 6h to 8h.
-I am aware that not everyone is home all day waiting for their cats meal time.
+I am aware that not everyone is home all day waiting for their cat's meal time.
 If that’s your case as well, there are automatic feeders available for both kibble and wet food.

 Switch to a Wet or Raw Diet

 Because cats are not designed to eat kibble, commercial brands enrich it with lots of flavor and smell so that our cats will eat it.
-Kibble then it's very strong in flavor and can sometimes be as rewarding as a treat.
+Kibble, then it's very strong in flavor and can sometimes be as rewarding as a treat.

-By switching to raw or wet, you are helping your cat eat a more moisturized meal at the same time you increase the value of the enriched kibble or treats.
+By switching to raw or wet, you are helping your cat eat a more moisturized meal; at the same time, you increase the value of the enriched kibble or treats.

 Stop Creating Negative Associations With Treats

-1. We expose the cat to the experience they don't like
+- We expose the cat to the experience they don't like

-2. We finish the experience
+- We finish the experience

-3. We reward the cat
+- We reward the cat

 The goal is to allow your cat that after a “bad experience” comes a “good” thing.
 That is called anticipation.
-Your cat begins to anticipate the “good” thing (treats) and feel positively about the “scary” thing.
+Your cat begins to anticipate the “good” thing (treats) and feels positively about the “scary” thing.

 "Oh, I'm getting my nails trimmed again, well, at least I'll get a yummy treat"